-3. Click OK.
+3. Click OK to close the Add Multiple Columns dialog.

 The new columns are added to the Edit Table (or Create Table) dialog.

 Once the columns have been created, you can edit them as normal on an individual-column basis.
 For example, you can add a description to each column.